open-webrtc-toolkit/owt-client-javascript/docs/mdfiles/index.md

 # 2 Browser requirement

-The Open WebRTC Toolkit Client SDK for JavaScript has been tested on the following browsers and operating systems:
+Open WebRTC Toolkit Client SDK for JavaScript has been tested on the following browsers and operating systems:

 Conference Mode: